 Bhutan travel requirements

-One can’t individually get visa and travel to Bhutan like other countries.
-They need to come through a registered travel company in Bhutan or any of it’s travel partner outside Bhutan.
-When a tour is booked, you need to send a clear copy of your passport to apply for the visa which your travel agent will do.
-Upon full payment of your tour’s cost only then a visa clearance letter is sent to you.
-You need to bring this letter while coming to Bhutan and show it at the Paro airport in order to get your passport stamped with the actual Bhutan visa.
+One can’t individually get a visa and travel to Bhutan like other countries.
+They need to come through a registered travel company in Bhutan or any of its travel partners outside Bhutan.
+When a tour is booked, you need to send a clear copy of your passport to apply for the visa, which your travel agent will do.
+Upon full payment of your tour’s cost only then is a visa clearance letter sent to you.
+You need to bring this letter while coming to Bhutan and show it at the Paro airport to get your passport stamped with the actual Bhutan visa.
 A Visa clearance letter is sent once full payment of your Bhutan tour is made.

 Bhutanese food

-Most of Bhutan travels done by tourists are Paro, Thimphu, Punakha and back to Paro.
-The off the tourist trail in Bhutan is travel to the southeast of Paro and the town of Samdrup Jongkhar.
-From Samdrup Jongkhar is a border with India and connects with Assam plains in India.
+Most tourists travel to Paro, Thimphu, Punakha, and back to Paro.
+Traveling to the southeast of Paro, near the town of Samdrup Jongkhar, takes you off the tourist trail in Bhutan.
+Samdrup Jongkhar is a border with India and connects to the Assam plains in India.
 Travelers rarely visit eastern Bhutan which has much to see.
-Here one can discover secluded valleys and nature reserves including black-necked-cranes at Phobjikha Valley in Gangtey.
+Here one can discover secluded valleys and nature reserves, including black-necked cranes at Phobjikha Valley in Gangtey.